-My criteria are that it be quick as well as high in potassium, balanced in macronutrients, and clean.
+My criteria for lunch are that it be quick, as well as high in potassium, low in sodium, and balanced in macronutrients.
 Today's lunch takes little time.
 It consists of raw vegetables, either cauliflower or broccoli, macadamia nuts, walnuts, almonds, an apple, a banana, milk, and a chicken strip.

-The chicken strip has not been injected with salt as a preservative, which is important for reducing sodium intake.
-The difference in sodium between injected and noninjected meat is large.
-For 3 1/2 oz of chicken, it is as low as 270 mg of sodium with 190 mg of potassium to as much as 799 mg of sodium with 284 mg of potassium for injected and only about 40 to 80 mg of sodium for chicken that has not been injected.
+The chicken strip does not have salt injected as a preservative.
+Salt injected into meat is a hidden source of sodium.
+Avoiding salt injected meat is important for reducing sodium intake.
+The difference in sodium between injected and non-injected meat is large.
+For 3 1/2 oz of chicken, it is as low as 270 mg of sodium with 190 mg of potassium to as much as 799 mg of sodium with 284 mg of potassium for injected chicken, and only about 40 to 80 mg of sodium for non-injected chicken.

 The apple is 150 gm.
-The 28 gm core is not eaten so its weight does not count.
+Most of us do not eat the 28 gm core, so its weight does not count.

-The chicken is simply baked or grilled usually.
-This time it was baked and spices added for flavor.
-The spices this time were garlic, paprika, black pepper, turmeric and onion.
-It was baked for 45 minutes with a batch of other strips to supply the week's lunches.
-Generally spices will add about 20 to 30 mg of potassium if simply used to coat a piece of meat.
-For flavoring grains or salads, more spices can be added and supply more potassium.
+Generally, spices will add about 20 to 30 mg of potassium if simply used to coat a piece of meat.
+For flavoring grains or salads, you can add more spices to supply more potassium.

-Dairy is obtained from milk, but can be obtained from yogurt.
-A glass of milk adds 370 mg potassium with 100 mg sodium, and 3 1/2 oz of yogurt adds 200 mg potassium with 60 mg sodium.
-The higher amount of potassium from milk is because the milk is 240 grams and the yogurt is only 100 grams.
+You can supply your dairy intake from milk, or you can obtain it from yogurt instead.
+A glass of milk adds 370 mg potassium with 100 mg sodium.
+And 3 1/2 oz of yogurt adds 200 mg potassium with 60 mg sodium.
+The higher amount of potassium from milk is because the milk is 240 grams, and the yogurt is only 100 grams.

 The potassium count is 1578 mg and the sodium count only 12 mg for the meal.
-The time to prepare the lunch is only 4 minutes, but the baking of the chicken was done earlier in the week.
+The time to prepare the lunch is only 4 minutes.
+But we baked the chicken earlier in the week.
 If the meat is prepared at the time of the meal, it will add quite a bit more time.

-You may notice that the portions shown in the photo have larger amounts of veggies and fruits than in the previous discussion of portions.
-The exact portions you will settle on over time depend on your weight and other nutritional goals.
+The size of the portions you use will be different than discussed in the previous discussion of portions.
+That discussion was to give a rough starting point.
+The exact portions you will settle on over time depend on your weight goals, and other nutritional goals.
 These portions keep me stable, but may be different for you.

 Generally the more veggies, the fewer calories you will take in before you feel full.
 Some vegetables keep you full longer than others.
 Beans and certain intact grains also keep hunger away longer.

-If you want to find the calories and macronutrient values, such as protein, total fat, and carbohydrates for these food items, they can be found at the tables that include vegetables, poultry, spices, nuts, dairy, and fruits.
-Other food items can be found by food category here.
-The dairy table only listed protein fortified nonfat milk, but in the table below the values for plain nonfat milk are used, and were obtained from the above database.
+If you want to find the potassium and sodium values for these food items, they can be found at the tables that include vegetables, poultry, spices, nuts, dairy, and fruits.
+You can find other food items by food category also.
+Click on the “Links to Food Potassium Tables” tab at the top of the page to find links to all these tables.